 Residence hall students have the conveniences of home within walking distance to class.
 Benefits include:

 - optional local telephone service

-All UAF students are eligible for campus housing, but students are not guaranteed housing until approved by the Department of Residence Life.
+All students are eligible for campus housing, but students are not guaranteed housing until approved by the Department of Residence Life.
 To better manage occupancy, Residence Life requires that students be registered for a minimum of 6 in-class credit hours (online or distance education classes do not apply) to live in campus housing.

 Applications are available through admissions upon admittance to UAF, through Residence Life upon request or online at www.uaf.edu/reslife/.
-Applicants must send $350 ($315 deposit, $35 non-refundable application fee) with the signed housing application.
-Upon acceptance, Residence Life will return a written confirmation and receipt to the student.
+Applicants must send $355 ($315 deposit, $40 nonrefundable application fee) with the signed housing application.
+Upon acceptance, Residence Life will send a written confirmation and receipt to the student.

-Residence hall and board plan fees are listed in the costs section of the catalog.
+Residence hall and board plan fees are listed on Tuition and Fees.
 All room and board costs are subject to change.
-Students whose housing applications have been accepted will be given the opportunity to withdraw (less application fee) if rates increase after they apply.
+Students whose housing applications have been accepted will be given the opportunity to withdraw (less the application fee) if rates increase after they apply.
 Contact Residence Life about residence hall fees.
-Questions about the board plan can be directed to UAF Dining Services at 907-474-6661.
+Questions about the board plan should be directed to Dining Services at 907-474-6661.